KULeuven-Diepenbeek/appdev-course/content/android/views.md

 Key mechanics involved:

 1. Use a `DrawerLayout` in the activity where you want the menu to slide in, instead of a regular `ConstraintLayout`.
 It should only contain 2 items: an activity/fragment layout and a `NavigationView` element.
+That is, if you require complex layouting, use a `NavigationView` in combination with a single `FrameLayout` container and inject it with whatever `ConstraintLayout` in your Kotlin code.
+See the example in the GitHub repository.
 2. Create a separate layout XML file where the drawer header layout resides.
 For example, as in the above screenshot, it could contain a logo and some text ("Android Studio", `android.studio@android.com`)
 3. Create a separate menu XML file where all menu items, icons, and titles reside.
 4. Update the activity code to glue it all together.